etamity/dashpad/README.md

   # configFile: !import someConfigFile.json
 ```

-Now restart dashpad, you will see the new side menu `My First Module`.
+Now restart dashpad, we will see the new side menu `My First Module`.

 ### Step 3